About » What's in the bag?

-- Nikkor 70-200mm f/2.8 VR: This workhorse telephoto zoom is a great lens for birds in flight, reclusive scientists, and intimate landscapes.
+- Nikkor 70-200mm f/2.8 VR: This exceptional telephoto zoom is perfect for intimate landscapes and portraits.

 - Nikkor 105mm f/2.8 micro VR: This macro lens is indispensible for capturing details.
 I always have it with me on any multimedia or nature shoot.

 - GoPro HD video camera: This tiny camera weighs a mere 6 ounces, comes with a waterproof housing, can shoot full HD video and has a built-in intervalometer for time-lapse photography.
 It's so light, I can put this camera places where I wouldn't dream of putting a DSLR.

 - Cable release: I always use a cable release for landscape work.

 - 15" MacBook Pro & Lacie Rugged hard drives: For any assignment longer than a week, I bring my laptop and an assortment of Lacie Rugged hard drives.